 Great Power, Great Responsibility

-In researching this study, I talked to Jeff McGehee, one of Very’s data scientists.
+In researching this study, I talked to Jeff McGehee, director of engineering at Very.
 I asked him if Google fixed the problem with w2vNEWS, and he said it would be impossible to know if all the vector embeddings people use in their software would be fixed even if Google corrected the bias.

 But Jeff said there’s a good chance that data scientists using w2vNEWS in their own software had already identified this hidden bias and taken action in order to reduce its impact.
 He said, “If I was building something where gender bias would have significant impact, that’s the first question I would’ve asked.”

 This highlights the importance of having trained data scientists building products that leverage machine learning.
 Bias in training data can be mitigated, but only if someone recognizes that it’s there and knows how to correct it.